monicagiraldochica/bash_tutorial/content9.md

 X11110893,Group1,28
 ```

-The command tr doesn't allow you to replace by an empty space in order to delete a character or a set of characters, but you can use the -d flag for deletion.
+The command tr doesn't allow you to replace by an empty space in order to delete a character or a set of characters, but you can use the `-d` flag for deletion.

-**Example 8:** Remove all spaces in file3.csv.
+**Example 8:** Remove all spaces in `file3.csv`.

 Original content of the file: